This

 for pierce,

-and the characters adumbrate the rest of the story in Numbers 25:6-8, while spelling out an
+and the characters adumbrate the story in Numbers 25:6-8, while spelling out an

 Egyptian word for